molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 **Results**:
 - CUDA 2 exhibited the least speedup and is better suited for minimal workloads.
-- CUDA 3 showed strong performance and scalability, excelling in medium to large workloads with competitive speedups for high workloads.
+- CUDA 3 showed strong performance and scalability, excelling in medium to large workloads with competitive speedups.
 - CUDA 4 provided steady and reliable growth, making it a viable option for moderate workloads.
-- CUDA 5 consistently achieved the highest speedup across all workload sizes, demonstrating exceptional performance for larger workloads.
+- CUDA 5 consistently achieved the highest speedup across all workload sizes and exceptional performance for larger workloads.

 **Graph**: